dougeby/IntuneDocs/intune-azure/enroll-devices/create-terms-and-conditions.md

 4. On the expanded blade, specify the following information:

-   - **Display name**: Name for the terms in the Intune portal.
+   - **Display name**: The name for the terms in the Intune portal.
 Users don't see this name.

    - **Description**: Optional details that help you identify this set of terms in the Intune portal.